BBC Programme Catalogue: Genome Project

 BBC Genome Project is a digitised online searchable database of back issues of the Radio Times from 1923 to 2009.
 The information in the database will be linked up with the video and audio files that the BBC have archived, and from this the BBC will be able to work out what is still missing from the archive.

 TV listings post-2009 can be accessed via the BBC Programmes site.

 BBC Programme Index

 This database contains the BBC's TV and Radio listings from 1923 to the present day.
-The data is taken from two sources: information from BBC iPlayer and BBC Sounds pages (referred to as “Programme Information Platform or PIP's”) and data from BBC Genome.
+The data is taken from two sources: information from BBC iPlayer and BBC Sounds pages (referred to as “Programme Information Platform or PIPs”) and data from BBC Genome.
 There are millions of listings on the BBC's Programme Index.
 Some will link through to programmes you can watch and listen but most of the listings remain text-only.
-Listings at the very least a programme title, broadcast channel and transmission time, but some listings also contain programme summary and contributor details.
+Listings contain at least a programme title, broadcast channel and transmission time, but some listings also contain programme summary and contributor details.